An exclamatory sentence is one which conveys strong feeling.

 What tall trees grow here!

-entertaining movie we saw there!
+What an entertaining movie we saw there!

 What a long time it has been!